ahfuba/aPEOSI/README.md

 Well, at first I was going to program something similar to "simulator"s you see on Scratch, or a Windows Simulator/Starter you see on Android.
 Which, is either just a fancy "file explorer", thus not being fit for the name of an OS Simulation; or a simulation made in a game engine with only the graphical elements and some basic functions, again not being fit to be a complete OS simulation in my opinion.

+Therefore I decided to program something from scratch to learn the basics of kernel/OS development, acting as if Windows is the BIOS/Bootloader. (some of my friends called me a masochist)

-Therefore, I went and decided to program something sees a `\disks` folder from Windows (or any other OS you are using) file system as Devices/Disks connected to the "virtual" computer.
+Afterwards, I went and decided to program something sees a `\disks` folder from Windows (or any other OS you are using) file system as Devices/Disks connected to the "virtual" computer.
 (Well, this isn't a virtual machine, so it's just going to inherit the system information of your own computer) You will be able to change the disk/device type by editing a config file inside the folder.

 There is a base kernel that works, not same, but similar to a kernel.
 The model I was inspired was Windows NT, because it was more of a closed ecosystem than Linux kernel (please don't execute me Arch fans) which was perfect for such a project.